smith11235/deep_import/README.md

 While the above works, it is not practical in many data loading scenarios.

-**Effectively, for "Bulk Data Loads" of nested data relations, a Depth First Traversal of the data is desired, rather than a "Breadth First Traversal".** The "Breadth First" load pattern would create a lot of churn in your system, resulting in a lot of redundant processing overhead.
+**Effectively, for "Bulk Data Loads" of nested data relations, a Depth First Traversal of the source data is desired, rather than a "Breadth First Traversal".** The "Breadth First" load pattern would create a lot of churn in your system, resulting in a lot of redundant processing overhead.

-##### Real Examples
+##### Real World Examples

 **Financial Data Set - On Companies**
 With a data feed of top level entities (say, a Company), where each top level entity can be parsed to obtain its Products, and Metrics, you would want to parse the feed 1 Company at a time, building up all its data, and then move on to the next one.
 You would not want to parse all "top nodes" (feed files), load them, then all "secondary nodes", load them, and so on.